-In order to guarantee a smooth trip to Tanazia, there are certain safety tips that travelers should be aware of.
+In order to guarantee a smooth trip to Tanzania, there are certain safety tips that travelers should be aware of.
 Those traveling to Tanzania should:

 - Be wary of being approached by strangers – Avoid accepting food or drink from someone you don’t know.
 Be skeptical of anyone who claims to recognize you, or approaches you to ask for ‘donations’ or offer special deals on safaris or other tourist activities.
 Touts can be very pushy in the main tourist areas, so it’s a good idea to walk with purpose and avoid engaging to avoid giving the impression that you have recently arrived.

-- Be vigilant of your belongings – Keep a close eye on luggage at airports and bus stations, and try to get a taxi to your onward destination as soon as you arrive.
+- Be vigilant of your belongings – Just like you would in any major city around the world, keep a close eye on luggage at airports and bus stations, and try to get a taxi to your onward destination as soon as you arrive.
 Try not to walk around town with your luggage: leave it with a friend or at a reliable hotel if you need to go out.
 Valuables such as your passport and money should be kept in a zip-locked bag close to your body and well-hidden under clothing, or left in a safe in a reliable hotel.

-- Be aware transportation accidents are a problem – Travelers are advised to exercise caution if using long-distance buses in the country, as they are often involved in accidents which can be fatal.
-There have also been a number of devastating ferry disasters on Lake Victoria in recent years.
-Travelers are advised to be vigilant and not get on a ferry if they perceive it to be overcrowded or unseaworthy.
+- Be aware transportation accidents are a problem – Travelers are advised to exercise caution if using long-distance buses in the country, as they can be involved in accidents.
+Travelers wishing to take a boat ride are advised to be vigilant and refuse a ride on a ferry if they perceive it to be overcrowded or unseaworthy.

 - Exercise caution if self-driving in Tanzania – Travelers should be very careful on the roads in general to minimize the chances of an accident.
 Drive-by robberies can also be a problem, so keep all vehicle side windows up when stopped in traffic and keep bags and valuables out of sight.